RedPRL/cooltt/doc/ic-design.md

     equivalent unit that does not -- this amounts of a judgemental of elaborating `import` statements.

-    we call this judgemement `flat : src → src0 → U`, where `src0` is the
+    we call this judgemement `flat : decls → decls0 → U`, where `decls0` is the
     language of cooltt that does not include `import`.

-    we write the existing, non-caching, elaboration judgement `?? ⊢ s ~> u`, where `s` is a term in the external language of cooltt and `u` is the unit of the internal language that is the output. ?? is the context under which the elaboration occurs.
-TODO what is ??.
+    we write the existing, non-caching, elaboration judgement as above.

    ```
      For all Γ : env , s s' : decls , u1 u2 : internal-term, c' :